-From May 2022, MultiTrace, the Rainforest Alliance’s online traceability platform, will include all fresh and processed fruits, vegetables and cut flowers, so it will become even easier to trace Rainforest Alliance Certified products through supply chains.
-Royalty for fresh fruits and vegetables begins 1 July 2022.
+From 1st January 2023, the Rainforest Alliance’s online traceability platform includes fresh and processed fruits, and fresh vegetables, so it is even easier to trace Rainforest Alliance Certified products through supply chains.

 Traceability matters

-It is required that your trading stock is updated at least once every three months.
-Volumes sold as certified should be recorded at the latest two weeks after the end of the quarter within which the shipment took place.
-Please note that importers will be invoiced monthly, based on certified volumes coming into their account.
+It is required that transactions are updated at least once every three months.
+Volumes sold with a Rainforest Alliance on-pack or off-pack claim must be recorded at the latest two weeks after the end of the quarter within which the shipment took place.

-If you have any questions about our traceability systems and methods, and what it can mean to your company, please contact customersuccess@ra.org.
+- If you have any questions about traceability and what it can mean to your company, please contact customersuccess@ra.org.

 Royalty